Leaders for a New Chicago

 Selection Committee

-A selection committee, facilitated by staff from the Field and MacArthur Foundations, reviews nominations using a rubric and recommends the next cohort of awardees.
+A selection committee of community leaders, and facilitated by staff from the Field and MacArthur Foundations, reviews nominations using a rubric and recommends the next cohort of awardees.
 Recipients are announced in summer.

 Nomination Process